jdellert/iwsa/README.md

 # iwsa
 Information-Weighted Sequence Alignment (IWSA) for historical linguistics.

+I am currently in the process of adding basic usage information to the [Wiki](https://github.com/jdellert/iwsa/wiki).

 The behaviour and usage of all classes with main methods is described here.
 The code is largely self-documenting through human-readable names, errors will usually be easy to trace to an unmet assumption (undefined language codes, wrong file names, etc.)